Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ![](VaR-mark_files/figure-gfm/abacf-1.png)<!-- -->

-The pattern of the acf of the absolute log-return displays that large returns (positive or negative) tend to be followed by large return.
+The the absolute log-return acf’s pattern displays that large returns (positive or negative) tend to be followed by large return.
 This is points to the presence of volatility clusters.

-These two tests must be interpreted together.
-Accordingly to the results, the S&P500 index log-return are not serially autocorrelated but displays volatility clustering.
+The two test above must be considered together.
+Accordingly to the results, the S&P500 index log-returns are not serially autocorrelated but display volatility clustering.
 This entails that it will be difficult to predict the mean of future returns (absence of serial correlation) but that volatility is changing over time in a predictable manner (volatility clustering).
-As a consequence, there is the need for a stastical model for volatility.
+As a consequence, there is the necessity to add a statistical model that takes into account volatility.
 This may be the ARCH or GARCH.

 ## GARCH

 The model that will be employed is the GARCH(1,1), that has the constant variance case (as it was assumed up to now) as a special case.
-Briefly, the GARCH contains the mean, the variance and the distirbution equations.
+Briefly, the GARCH contains the mean, the variance and the distribution equations.
 The first is the return series that comprehend an expected return plus an unexpected one that changes over time according to the variance equation.
 The second shows the volatility clustering.
 Now,